 If payday falls on a holiday, checks will be distributed or direct deposited the business day immediately preceding the holiday.
-If an employee is absent from work on payday, his/her check will be held until they return unless other arrangements have been made.
+If an employee is absent from work on payday, his/her check will be held until he/she returns unless other arrangements have been made.
 Paychecks for an absent employee will not be released to any other person without specific instructions from the employee.

-You may elect direct deposit and funds will be available in your account on the pay date.
-To take advantage of this service, you must complete the "Direct Deposit" form, attach a voided check, and return it to the payroll department.
+Employee may elect direct deposit and funds will be available in his/her account on the pay date.
+To take advantage of this service, the employee must complete a "Direct Deposit" form, attach a voided check, and return it to the payroll department.